wwshen/LPython/week1/gitbeginner.md

  + 打开git bash

  + 设定用户名
+        $ git config --global username "myname"

+ + 设定邮箱
+        $ git config --global user.email myname@mymail.com
  + 设定编辑器
-$ git config --global core.editor "'C:/Program

-Files/Notepad++/notepad++.exe' -multiInst -nosession"
+        $ git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -nosession"
-这个warning只在英文版里有
-WARNING
-You may find, if you don’t setup an editor like this, you will

-likely get into a really confusing state when they are launched.

-Such example on a Windows system may include a prematurely

-terminated Git operation during a Git initiated edit.
+   + git documentation上这么说：You may find, if you don’t setup an editor like this, you will likely get into a really confusing state when they are launched.
+Such example on a Windows system may include a prematurely terminated Git operation during a Git initiated edit.

 getting help
 $ git help &lt;verb&gt;